 Sleep Apnea is not something that should be left untreated.
 Below, we look at everything you need to know about Sleep Apnea therapy including what a CPAP machine is and how it works.

 Treating Sleep Apnea: What Is A CPAP Machine?

 CPAP therapy has long been thought of as the gold standard for Sleep Apnea treatment.
 Those with mild to moderate Obstructive Sleep Apnea (OSA) will most often, depending on their circumstances, be prescribed a CPAP device by a sleep physician as part of therapy.

 CPAP stands for continuous positive airway pressure.
 This form of PAP therapy has been used to treat Sleep Apnea since 1981 and was invented by Dr. Colin Sullivan.
 While the devices used today have advanced considerably in terms of technology and design since the initial model, their principle is the same.

-While they vary in sizes, all CPAP machines have core features that are vital for treatment.
-These are a motorized machine that emits pressurized air, a fitted mask, tubing and air filters.
+While they vary in size, all CPAP machines have core features that are vital for treatment.
+These are motorized machine that emits pressurized air, a fitted mask, tubing and air filters.
 Brands such as ResMed and Philips Respironics have been driving innovation in the CPAP device market with great success for many years.

 How Does A CPAP Machine Work?

 So, how does a CPAP machine work?
 First, you need to understand what happens during an apneic event.